brpo01/terraform-practice/README.md

 # using terraform + docker to automate the provisioning of containers
-Practicing how to write terraform scripts + modular workflow
+Practicing how to write terraform scripts + modular workflow.